jcaillon/valet/docs/content/_index.md

     link="showcase"
     icon="cube-transparent"
     title="Pure bash, zero dependencies"
-    subtitle="Simply run the install script which copies Valet and you are good to go, you will only ever need bash!"
+    subtitle="Simply run the install script which copies Valet and you are good to go, you will only ever need bash!
+And thanks to bash scripting nature, you can highly customize Valet itself by re-declaring functions to your liking."
   >}}
   {{< hextra/feature-card
     link="showcase"